dotnet/runtime/docs/workflow/building/coreclr/nativeaot.md

 ## Building

 1. [Install pre-requisites](/docs/workflow/README.md#build-requirements)
-1. Run `build[.cmd|.sh] clr.aot+libs -rc [Debug|Release]` from the repo root to build binaries for local development.
+1. Run `build[.cmd|.sh] clr.aot+clr.corelib+libs -rc [Debug|Release]` from the repo root to build binaries for local development.
 This will build individual components, but not the NuGet packages and builds much faster.

 ### Using built binaries